Research interests: Dynamics of power and how these dynamics foster behavior between states both in conflict and cooperation.

 Lane Gillespie, PhD

-Dr. Lane Kirkland Gillespie earned a Ph.D. in Criminology from the University of South Florida in 2013 and joined the faculty of the Department of Criminal Justice at Boise State University later that year.
-Dr. Gillespie’s research focuses on violence and victimization, including the relationship between gender and crime, intimate partner violence, and the role of the victim in criminal justice processes.
+Dr. Lane Kirkland Gillespie earned a PhD in Criminology from the University of South Florida in 2013 and joined the faculty of the Department of Criminal Justice at Boise State University later that year.
+Dr. Gillespie’s research focuses on violence and victimization, including intimate partner violence, the relationship between gender and crime, rural crime and justice, and the role of the victim in criminal justice processes (e.g., capital sentencing).
+She teaches courses in her areas of research interest, as well as research methodology.

 Bayard Gregory, PhD

-Research interests: Conflict management, negotiation, mediation, and group facilitation
+Research interests: Conflict management, negotiation, mediation, group facilitation and social/emotional intelligence.

 Dr. Gregory has made more than three thousand hours of professional presentations on conflict management, mediation, negotiation, interpersonal communication, group dynamics and emotional intelligence; and has more than thirteen hundred hours of professional practice mediating disputes, facilitating groups in conflict and working with dysfunctional groups.
 Additionally, Bayard has volunteered for more than two-decades with the Idaho Mediation Association, serving on the Board of Directors, as Vice President and President, as Chair of several committees, and as a presenter at numerous IMA conferences.